Putting on a brave face.

 Online counseling is now a readily-used option to support people who are struggling with their mental health.
 One of the main reasons is that the COVID-19 crisis has led to many people being required to comply with social distancing regulations in their community, which also involves wearing a face mask in public as well as travel time to and from each appointment.
 As a result, in-person counseling has become more difficult to arrange, and so people have turned to online counseling as an alternative.

 Besides, almost half of US employees (46%) have been working full-time at home during the pandemic, which makes it much easier to go online for personal reasons.
+You can read more about this in my article, “More people value online counseling for mental health support.“

 What’s more, Gartner estimates the proportion of US WFH employees will remain high after the pandemic – around 48% of workers.